w-mcilhagga/single-file-python-module/README.md

 setup(name="mymodule", version="0.0", author="me", py_modules=["mymodule"])
 ```
 (Here, and everywhere else, replace the name "mymodule" with whatever your module is actually called.)
-Then, in a terminal open inside the folder holding both the `mymodule.py` and `setup.py` files and type
+Then in a terminal, go to the folder holding both the `mymodule.py` and `setup.py` files and type (on windows):

 ```
 py -m pip install ./